Barton (crater)

 Barton crater is a 54-km (32-mi) diameter crater on Venus.
-It is the size at which craters on Venus begin to possess peak-rings instead of a single central peak.
+It is the size at which craters on Venus begin to possess peak rings instead of a single central peak.
 The floor of Barton crater is flat and radar-dark, indicating possible infilling by lava flows sometime following the impact.
 Barton's central peak-ring is discontinuous and appears to have been disrupted or separated during or following the cratering process.
-The crater is named after Clara Barton, the founder of the American Red Cross.
+The crater was named in 1991 after Clara Barton, the founder of the American Red Cross.

+Barton lies within Guinevere Planitia and is northeast of the somewhat smaller crater Lachappelle.